alexkehayias/chocolatier/README.md

 ## Running Tests

 Currently does not support `lein-cljsbuild` tests.
 Instead, load a namespace in a brepl and use the `test-ns` macro to run the tests.

+## Performance

+Where appropriate, transient state should be used when operating on large collections and hashmaps.
+See `chocolatier.macros` in the `clj` source directory for helpers with transient state.

 ## License